Types of Research Degrees

 To find out more about the current AHRC, SeNSS and University studentships see Studentships.

-You can start your degree in October, January, April or July each year.
+You can start your degree in October or January.
+April or July is only available as a start date in some circumstances- please contact us for further details.
 We strongly recommend that you make your application as early as possible.

 International applicants should familiarise themselves with any visa requirements and note that they will need to pay UEA a £2000 deposit three months before their start date.
 Applicants should therefore apply approximately four months before their desired starting date, in order to allow time for their application to be processed.